JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/The_Purpose_of_Revelation_2.md

 The central thing to remember about revelation, as we have mentioned, is that its purpose is to reveal and enlarge spiritual truth.
 The accompanying scientific facts and cultural folkways used to carry and present these spiritual truths are transitory.
 It is the genius of revelation that eternal spiritual truths can be presented using temporal facts and changing cultural customs.
 The cosmological and metaphysical concepts of revelation are important because they are the frames of reference which make its message relevant in the times in which the revelation is given.
 The enlarged spiritual cosmology of the Fifth Epochal Revelation is critically important for mainline, liberal Christianity — as well as all traditional religions.
 Since contemporary Christology is rooted in prescientific material cosmology and an extremely simplistic spiritual cosmology, theologians are regarding the doctrine of exclusive salvation through faith in the post-resurrection Jesus as increasingly unbelievable.
 They are no longer able to affirm what has been called the “scandal of particularity.”

 Christian theology is in desperate need of the spiritual cosmology presented in _The Urantia Book_ to envision a metaphysical conception of reality that will enable theologians to comprehend the “glory of particularity” in the post-resurrection personality of Jesus.
-The Fifth Epochal Revelation "does synthesize the apparently divergent sciences of nature and the theology of religion into a consistent and logical universe philosophy, a co-ordinated and unbroken explanation of both science and religion, thus creating a harmony of mind and satisfaction of spirit which answers in human experience those questionings of the mortal mind which craves to know how the Infinite works out his will and plans in matter, with minds, and on spirit." ([UB 101:2.1](/en/The_Urantia_Book/101#p2_1))
+The Fifth Epochal Revelation "does synthesize the apparently divergent sciences of nature and the theology of religion into a consistent and logical universe philosophy, a co-ordinated and unbroken explanation of both science and religion, thus creating a harmony of mind and satisfaction of spirit which answers in human experience those questionings of the mortal mind which craves to know how the Infinite works out his will and plans in matter, with minds, and on spirit." (<a id="a53_745"></a>[UB 101:2.1](/en/The_Urantia_Book/101#p2_1))

 The authors of _The Urantia Book_ on page 1109-10 give an excellent description of the use of transitory knowledge and eternal truth in revelation.
 "Truth may be but relatively inspired, even though revelation is invariably a spiritual phenomenon.
 While statements with reference to cosmology are never inspired, such revelations are of immense value in that they at least transiently clarify knowledge by: